Blu-ray vs 4K: A Comprehensive Comparison

 Resolution

 Most Blu-ray discs have a resolution of 1920x1080.
-The resolution of 4K UHD is twice that of Blu-ray, which generally provides a better watching experience.
+The resolution of 4K UHD is four times that of Blu-ray, which generally provides a better watching experience.
 4K resolution offers greater clarity and more details, making the experience of watching a 4K movie DVD closer to what you would see in a theater.

 HDR technology